dotnet/docs/docs/fsharp/introduction-to-functional-programming/index.md

 * **Expression** - An expression is an entity in code that produces a value.
 In F#, this value must be bound or explicitly ignored.
 An expression can be trivially replaced by a function call.
 * **Purity** - Purity is a property of a function such that its return value is always the same for the same arguments, and that its evaluation has no side effects.
 A pure function depends entirely on its arguments.
 * **Referential Transparency** - Referential Transparency is a property of expressions such that they can be replaced with their output without affecting a program's behavior.
 * **Immutability** - Immutability means that a value cannot be changed in-place.
-This is in contrast with variables, which can change in-place.
+This is in contrast with variables, which can change in place.

 ## Examples